min69u/Reforestation/README.md

-## Have you heard the rumor going around about butter?
-Never mind, I shouldn't spread it.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.